CloudLabsAI-Azure/Defender-for-Cloud/modules/module3-dashboards.md

     ![Community Workbook](../images/M3-T3-S7-1.png)

 >**Note**: You can repeat this process to deploy other Workbooks from the community repo or any that you have created.
+If you don't see subscription scores that means it is not loaded yet to the control list and it could take up to 24 hours for it to show up.
+It is possible that during lab time, this may not show up – which is the case sometimes.
+You can note down this step number then continue to the next exercise and verify this later.

   **Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps: